amir-and-erica/blog/src/pages/2017-01-04-just-in-small-batch-of-jamaican-blue-mountain-in-store-next-week.md

 ---
 ## What does 'nonpartisan' mean?

 "Nonpartisan" has become a controversial, confusing term in journalism.
-The word is often blurred with "[objectivity" and "impartiality](http://pressthink.org/2010/11/the-view-from-nowhere-questions-and-answers/)," and many people argue it isn't possible to be nonpartisan, everyone has a point of view.
+The word is often blurred with "[objectivity" and "impartiality](http://pressthink.org/2010/11/the-view-from-nowhere-questions-and-answers/)," and many people say it isn't possible to be truly nonpartisan, everyone has a point of view.
 At By The Bay, we define nonpartisan as "attempting to accurately and fairly represent a multitude of perspectives."

-We recognize not all opinions are equal (i.e. I believe in aliens vs. I believe in gravity).
-We also can't possibly describe every single point of view.
-Our goal isn't to provide answers, but rather context and understanding.
+Sure, we know not all opinions are equal (i.e. I believe in aliens vs. I believe in gravity), and we don't aspire to describe every single point of view that ever existed, but our goal isn't to provide answers.
+When it comes to local politics, we want to provide context and understanding.

 ## So, your nonpartisan with a point of view?